ksurana21/revpref/README.md

         of the efficiency level at which the data satisfies GARP.
         Intuitively, the CCEI indicates how close the data is to satisfying the (strict) GARP conditions.
-The user needs to provide a T X N price matrix and a T X N quantity matrix were T corresponds to the number of observations and N corresponds to the number of consumption categories.
-Optionally, the user can specify the axiom (WARP, SARP or GARP) for which the CCEI needs to be computed.
+The user needs to provide a T X N price matrix and a T X N quantity matrix where T corresponds to the number of observations and N corresponds to the number of consumption categories.
+Optionally, the user can specify the axiom (WARP, SARP, or GARP) for which the CCEI needs to be computed.
 When no axiom is specified, the function takes the default option as GARP.